sitesbyjoe/edvisors-grunt/README.md

 # edvisors-grunt
-My grunt setup for edvisors
+My grunt setup for the Edvisors websites